YaogeJi/website-academic/content/publication/dist_cta/distributed_cta.md

 publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: In Journal of Machine Learning Research (Accept with Minor Revision)
+# publication: In Journal of Machine Learning Research (Accept with Minor Revision)
-publication_short: In JMLR
+# publication_short: In JMLR
+publication_short: Under Revision (Accepted by JMLR with minor changes.)

 abstract: We study sparse linear regression over a network of agents, modeled as an undirected graph (with no centralized node).
 The estimation problem is formulated as the minimization of the sum of the local LASSO loss functions plus a quadratic penalty of the consensus constraint—the latter being instrumental to obtain distributed solution methods.